Azure/azure-batch-software-entitlement/src/Microsoft.Azure.Batch.SoftwareEntitlement.Server/readme.md

     "message":
     {
         "lang": "en-us",
-        "value": "Application 'maya' is not entitled to execute" }
+        "value": "Application 'contosoapp' is not entitled to execute" }
 }
 ```